| Subscribe via RSS

 Which is the Best Conflict Resolution Technique?

-Conflict management is one of the most challenging responsibilities for Project Managers.
+Best Conflict Resolution Technique for Project Management Conflict management is one of the most challenging responsibilities for Project Managers.
 Their success depends a great deal on their ability to resolve conflicts.
-The PMBOK Guide Fourth Edition lists six different conflict resolution techniques:
+The PMBOK® Guide, 5th Edition lists six different conflict resolution techniques:

 • Compromising